 Let’s look at a visual representation of detecting a cycle, finding the intersection point, and the starting point of the cycle in an array.

-Now, let’s delve into and try to understand why Floyd’s cycle detection algorithm is always able to detect the cycle and find its starting point.
+Now let’s see why Floyd’s cycle detection algorithm is always able to detect the cycle and find its starting point.

 Let’s look at the example again, having a scenario where a cycle is present in the array.